vinnyw/dev-env/chroot.md

 /chroot/focal-amd64/
 ```

-The required file should be download and installed in the correct location.
+The required files should be download and installed in the correct location.

 ## Post-Build tasks